-Taking a discursive understanding as a starting-point, empirical material will be analysed using a method inspired by Carol Bacchi’s (1999, 2009) post-structural approach to policy analysis: “What’s the ‘problem’ represented to be?”
-(WPR).
+Taking a discursive understanding as a starting-point, empirical material will be analysed using a method inspired by Carol Bacchi’s (1999, 2009) post-structural approach to policy analysis: ‘What’s the “problem” represented to be?‘ (WPR).
 A WPR approach includes questioning the idea of the underlying good of policy and entails an understanding of policy as not primarily consisting of measures to solve ‘existing’ problems, but rather as a form of governing through defining and shaping common ways of understanding things as being problems (i.e., producing problems).
 Bacchi (2009) also argues that, more often than not, there are no explicit descriptions of what the policy purports to solve, but that there are always implicit problem representations that help to shape our understanding of the world.

-Drawing on a Foucauldian understanding of power and problematisation, a WPR approach to policy means understanding problems as constituted within a discourse of competing articulations (Bacchi, 2009).
-Using WPR as a way to approach policy analysis means that the aim is not to evaluate the success of policy or the intentions of policymakers, but rather to scrutinise what assumptions it rests upon, what is taken for granted and how this affects public discourse.
+Drawing on a Foucauldian understanding of power and problematization, a WPR approach to policy means understanding problems as constituted within a discourse of competing articulations (Bacchi, 2009).
+Using WPR as a way to approach policy analysis means that the aim is not to evaluate the success of policy or the intentions of policymakers, but rather to scrutinize what assumptions it rests upon, what is taken for granted and how this affects public discourse.
 Engaging with WPR is a way of making an implicit problem explicit, and asking questions about what effects the implicit problem representation produces, as a way of revealing its underlying premises.
 Another way of putting this is to ask what understanding has to be(come) established in order for it to be possible to articulate a particular policy and for it to seem reasonable, and what understandings that policy helps to produce.
-This way of approaching the analysis is also helpful in scrutinising who and what is considered to be responsible for the existence of the problem and who is best positioned to solve it.
+This way of approaching the analysis is also helpful in scrutinizing who and what is considered to be responsible for the existence of the problem and who is best positioned to solve it.

 The empirical material in this study is thus not articulated outside broader society but is instead created within a certain frame of understanding.
 This means that the Strategy is not simply addressing ‘a problem’ outside itself in order to fix it; instead, ‘the problem’ is created within the process of developing the Strategy.
 Certain ideas, politics or understandings are taken for granted during this process.
 When a certain discourse becomes hegemonic or dominant, other understandings become veiled and more difficult to address.
 The analysis will not reveal policymakers’ intentions or policy outcomes, but a critical analysis of the propositions, suggestions and solutions in the Strategy is helpful for understanding the constitution of what the problem is that social enterprises and social innovation are to solve and what understandings it helps to produce.

-The methodology of WPR thus focuses on working backwards from specified goals, policies and proposals in order to scrutinise and unveil what the problem is implicitly represented to be.
+The methodology of WPR thus focuses on working backwards from specified goals, policies and proposals in order to scrutinize and unveil what the problem is implicitly represented to be.
 WPR is designed for analysing policy and has been used to inspire the analysis of the empirical material in this study: the Strategy, media material about it, Vinnova’s publications on social innovation, its calls for funding and descriptions of the funded projects connected to the Strategy.
 This material is included because it may all be said to contribute to the constitution of the discourse of social innovation and gender equality and may provide insights from the perspectives of such contexts.